-All in all, we firmly believe the proposed supervisory benchmark is flawed whatever the calibration of the "y" parameter because it solely relies on the theoretical concept of regulatory CVA, a concept that is outdated and disconnected from economic risk.
+All in all, we firmly believe the proposed supervisory benchmark is flawed whatever the calibration of the " γ " parameter because it solely relies on the theoretical concept of regulatory CVA, a concept that is outdated and disconnected from economic risk.
+The more the perimeter of this charge will be increased, the more Banks will feel the negative consequences of this ill-defined measure, disincentivising sound risk management.

 We note that the proposed supervisory benchmark actually goes beyond Basel 3 requirements with the inclusion of intragroup transactions in the hypothetical own funds requirements for CVA risk.
-Indeed, the Basel Committee clarified in FAQ 2e.1 of the Frequently asked questions on Basel III counterparty credit risk that intragroup transactions are not in the scope of the CVA capital charge: "As per the group consolidated reporting, no regulatory capital charge (including a CVA charge) applies to intercompany transactions".
+Indeed, the Basel Committee clarified in FAQ 2e.1 of the Frequently asked questions on Basel III counterparty credit risk6 that intragroup transactions are not in the scope of the CVA capital charge: "As per the group consolidated reporting, no regulatory capital charge (including a CVA charge) applies to intercompany transactions".
 We are concerned that the EBA is taking an overly conservative stance with respect to the definition of the appropriate level of risk coverage.